 - No guarantee of IT security.

-Prialto, for example, offers 55 hours of a virtual assistant's time for a fixed price of $1500 per month, or about $24 per hour.
+Prialto, for example, offers 55 hours of a virtual assistant's time for a fixed price of $1,500 per month, or about $24 per hour, or a fully-dedicated assistant for $3,600, around $25 an hour.

-In a managed service model, virtual assistants are full-time employees of the service providers, who provide them with full health insurance and other benefits.
-In Prialto's case, each assistant has fully trained backup assistants to ensure continuity, account managers that support client satisfaction, and robust IT security with the company's computers and networks.
+In a managed service model, virtual assistants are full-time employees of the service providers, who give them comprehensive health insurance and other benefits.
+In Prialto's case, assistants have access to ongoing education and training, secure technology, QA, and an internal management structure dedicated to their (and the client's) success.

-A major benefit of a managed service is that the client bears no added management burden.
-Account managers work with the client to document processes so that they can train the virtual assistants on client systems before the engagement.
-The assistants show up ready to contribute on day one.
-Client feedback goes to the account manager who coaches and supports the assistant.
+A significant benefit of a managed service is that the client bears no added management burden.
+Account managers work closely with clients to document their processes, allowing the virtual assistants to be trained on client systems prior to engagement.
+This ensures that assistants are prepared and able to start contributing immediately.
+Client feedback is directed to the account manager, who then coaches and supports the assistant accordingly.

-Managed virtual assistant services are ideal for clients with repetitive tasks that can be turned into processes and performed off-site such as calendar management, screening phone calls, data entry, and other routine tasks.
+Managed virtual assistant services are perfect for clients needing to handle repetitive tasks that can be standardized and outsourced, like calendar management, phone screening, data entry, and other routine activities.

 - Not suitable for one-time projects or short-term engagements